IBM/jenkins101/lab-01/README.md

 ## Configure Jenkins Access to OpenShift

-1. Go to the OpenShift web console,
+1. Go to the OpenShift web console again or use the `Copy Login Command` from earlier again,
-1. From the logged in user profile dropdown, click the Copy Login Command.
+1. From the logged in user profile dropdown, click the `Copy Login Command`.
 The command should look like,

     ```
     oc login https://<your-openshift-url>:<your-openshift-port> --token=<your-openshift-api-token>